 - Engagement data

-External data sources include labor market data, population data, LinkedIn data, and so on.
+External data sources include labour market data, population data, LinkedIn data, and so on.

 Process of People Analytics

-The people analytics process should follow these nine steps to ensure success in the endeavor.
+The people analytics process should follow these nine steps mentioned below to ensure success in the future endeavours:

 Develop goals and purposes for the analytics activity.
 Map the requirements and questions that will need to be answered from the process.